Tutorial

 print("%.20f" % t)

-As discussed previously, writing the Python code within the Cython .pyx script is an improvement, but it does not make a very large cut in the execution time.
+As discussed previously, writing the Python code within the Cython .pyx script is an improvement, but it does not cut the execution time very much.
 We have to make edits to the Python code within the Cython script.
 The first thing to focus on is to explicitly define the data types of the variables used.

 Assigning C Data Types to Variables

 According to the previous code, there are 5 variables used: total, k, t1, t2, and t.
 All of these variables have their data types deduced implicitly by the code, thus taking more time.
-To save the time used for deducing their data types, let’s assign their data types from the C language instead.
+To save the time used to deduce their data types, let’s assign them data types from the C language instead.

 The type defined for the variable k is int, and the float type is assigned for the remaining three variables t1, t2, and t.